 Metropolitan Museum of Art

-The Metropolitan Museum possesses one of the greatest, and largest, collections of art in the world; it is a cherished New York institution and a must see for any visitor.
-Banners above the Met's Fifth Avenue entrance herald the current attractions; there are always a few exhibitions on-the-go displaying masterpieces from around the world alongside the Metropolitan's own collection.
-The highlights of the permanent collection are numerous, American collectors having had the foresight, and cash, to buy up a large number of Impressionist and Post-Impressionist masterpieces from Europeans at the end of the 19th century.
-The Metropolitan Museum's collection now contains more than two million works of art from all points of the compass, from ancient through modern times, including great works by Van Gogh, Renoir, Monet and Cézanne to rival any gallery in the world.
+The Metropolitan Museum, affectionately known as the Met, possesses one of the greatest and largest art collections in the world.
+Banners above the Met's Fifth Avenue entrance herald the current attractions at this cherished New York institution.
+There are always temporary exhibitions from around the world alongside the impressive permanent collection.
+Highlights are numerous, with American collectors having the foresight and cash to buy up a large number of Impressionist and Post-Impressionist masterpieces from Europe at the end of the 19th century.
+The art collection at the Met now contains more than two million works of art from across the planet, from ancient worlds through to modern times.
+Some notable works are present from such greats as Van Gogh, Renoir, Monet, and Cézanne, rivalling any art collection on earth.

 Address: 1000 Fifth Avenue, at 82nd Street